Threemilestone Pre-School CIO

 - Support we offer regarding children's health and well-being

 We are committed to ensuring that children have access to healthy food during their time at the preschool.
-As part of this commitment the setting is part of the Nipper's Nutrition Programme, a Cornwall Council iniaited project, to encourage children to live a healthy lifestyle, therefore giving them the best start in life.
+As part of this commitment the setting is part of the Healthy Under 5's Programme, a Cornwall Council iniaited project, to encourage children to live a healthy lifestyle, therefore giving them the best start in life.
 Our current Food & Drink Policy together with our Snack Menu is published on our web site together with a link to Change4life providing information on healthy recipes and activities.

 - Ways we inform parents about how their child is being supported

 We operate an 'Open Door' policy.
 We use an electronic Learning Journal system which regularly advises parents of their child's development.
 The system is a 'two-way' process which allows parents to post observations back to us.
 We also provide parent interviews to review progress and discuss 'next steps'.
 Stay and Play days are organised to provide parent's the opportunity to undertake fun activities with their child and to be involved in their learning.
-Monthly Newsletters and web updates ensure that parents obtain relevant information relating to all aspects of our setting.
+Newsletters and web updates ensure that parents obtain relevant information relating to all aspects of our setting.

 - Our complaints policy